Arrhythmia (Abnormal Heartbeat)

 - kids by age 12: 55–85 beats per minute

 A doctor can determine whether a heart rate is abnormally fast or slow, depending on a person's situation.
 An older child or adult with a slow heart rate, for example, might have symptoms when the heart rate drops below 50 beats per minute.
 But trained athletes have a lower resting heart rate, so a slow heart rate in them isn't considered abnormal if it causes no symptoms.

 Premature Atrial Contraction (PAC) and Premature Ventricular Contraction (PVC)

 A tachycardia is an abnormally fast heartbeat.
-Tachycardias fall into two major categories — supraventricular and ventricular:
+Tachycardias fall into two main categories — supraventricular and ventricular:

-- Supraventricular tachycardia (SVT) is characterized by bursts of fast heartbeats that start in the upper chambers of the heart.
+- Supraventricular tachycardia (SVT) is characterized by bursts of fast heartbeats that start in the upper chambers of the heart, closer to the sinus node.
 These can happen suddenly and last anywhere from a few seconds to several days.
 Treatment is usually recommended if SVTs are long-lasting or happen often.

 - Ventricular tachycardia is a serious but uncommon condition that starts in the lower chambers of the heart and can be dangerous.